greatscottgadgets/packetry/docs/source/introToPacketry.rst

 Packetry
 ========

-A fast, intuitive USB 2.0 protocol analysis application for use with LUNA.
+A fast, intuitive USB 2.0 protocol analysis application for use with Cynthion.